Parker Pen Company

-The Parker Pen Company is a manufacturer of luxury writing pens, founded in 1888 by George Safford Parker in Janesville, Wisconsin, United States.
-In 2011, the Parker factory at Newhaven, East Sussex, England, was closed, and its production transferred to Nantes, France.
+The Parker Pen Company is a writing instrument manufacturer founded in 1888 by George Safford Parker in Janesville, Wisconsin.
+Parker was previously a sales agent for another pen company before creating his own business.
+The company was one of the top two writing instrument sellers worldwide from the 1920s through the 1960s.
+Some of its innovations include the "Lucky Curve" fountain pen feed and Quink (quick-drying ink).
+The Parker Jotter ballpoint has sold more than 750 million units since its introduction in 1954.

+Through various ownership changes, Parker was acquired by Gillette in 1993, then by Newell Rubbermaid in 2000.
+The company faced challenges when generic copies of its products arrived on the market after patents expired.
+In response, both the original Janesville location and the Newhaven, England factory were closed, with production consolidated in Nantes, France.

+Parker Pens were historically favored by U.S. presidents from Kennedy through Clinton for signing legislation.
+Today, Parker manufactures various pen lines including fountain, ballpoint, and rollerball pens across different product ranges.

 History

 George Safford Parker, the founder, had previously been a sales agent for the John Holland Gold Pen Company.
 He received his first fountain pen related patent in 1889.
 In 1894, Parker received a patent on his "Lucky Curve" fountain pen feed, which was claimed to draw excess ink back into the pen barrel when the pen was not in use.
 The company's first successful pen, released in 1899, was the Parker Jointless.
-The Lucky Curve feed was used in various forms until 1928.